codemagic-ci-cd/codemagic-docs/content/getting-started/signup.md

 ### Repository is unavailable

-Here are some common scenarios to double check if you can't see your repository listed in Codemagic or it's shown as unavailable.
+Here are some tips on what to check if you can't see your repository listed in Codemagic or it's shown as unavailable.

 * If you chose to grant access to **select repositories only** as opposed to all repositories when setting up the GitHub App, make sure you have also granted access to the repository in question.
 Click **Manage integration > Configure** in team or user integrations to configure repository access settings.
 * Your personal Codemagic account and each team have separate integrations.
 Make sure you have connected the GitHub App integration in the right team or in your user settings.